-UCC’s privacy practices in connection with our websites are set out in our Privacy & Cookie Statement.
-Please read this carefully as it is incorporated into these T&Cs by reference.
+UCC’s privacy practices in connection with our websites are set out in our Privacy statement and Cookies statement.
+Please read these carefully as they are incorporated into these T&Cs by reference.

 6. Prohibited Uses

 You may use our websites only for lawful purposes.
-You may not use our websites in any way that breaches UCC’s Acceptable Use Policy .
+You may not use our websites in any way that breaches UCC’s Acceptable Usage Policy.
 Please read our Acceptable Usage Policy carefully as it governs your activities on our websites and is incorporated into these T&Cs by reference.

 You also agree not to access without authority, interfere with, damage or disrupt any part of our sites; any equipment or network on which our sites are stored; any software used in the provision of our sites; or any equipment or network or software owned or used by any third party.